vkosev/vkosev/README.md

 ### Hi there 👋

-Currently working as a Java Developer at [EvlutionIT LTD](https://evolutionit.bg/).
+Currently working as a Java Developer at [TinQin](https://www.tinqin.com/en/home).

 Like to play around with Golang.